GC-public-projects/AuthuiFirestoreDemo/README.md

 ### function content
 - create package "screens" in the main package (the one of the MainActivity)
 - create Kotlin class/file inside with the content :
-- import the dependencies (to do all the time for each content)
+- import the dependencies (to do all the time for each content and wont be specified anymore !)
 ``` kotlin
 @Composable
 fun SignInScreen(onSignInResult: (FirebaseAuthUIAuthenticationResult) -> Unit) {